-The BEST Buffalo Wings you’ll ever eat and they’re oven baked!
+The BEST Buffalo Wings ever and they’re oven baked!
 Tossed with a delicious buffalo wing sauce these will be the hit of your parties!

-Why do they call them buffalo wings?
 Buffalo Wings were created in a restaurant in Buffalo, New York at a restaurant called the Anchor Bar in the 1960s.
-What used to once be a bar food is now they’re served at restaurants of all kinds ranging from casual to even high end.
-In fact I once had a bit of buffalo chicken that was filled with blue cheese cream as an amuse bouche in a Michelin star restaurant.
+What used to once be a bar food is now served at restaurants of all kinds ranging from casual to even high end.

-The buffalo wing is the kind of bar food, game day food and even take out.
+The buffalo wing makes for a great bar food, game day food and even take out.
 More chicken wings are used in making buffalo wings than any other preparation in the United States.
 In fact during the Super Bowl, over 1 billion Buffalo Wings are consumed per the National Chicken Council.
 Buffalo wings are the perfect game day food.

 Chicken wings generally refer to the entire wing portion connected at the joints including the tip.
 Buffalo wings are usually made up of the smaller drummette piece, flat wingette piece and the tip of the wing is discarded.